Bouray-sur-Juine

 Bouray-sur-Juine ([buʁɛ syʁ ʒɥin], literally Bouray on Juine) is a commune in the Essonne department in Île-de-France in northern France.

 History

 The town name is coming from lord Pierre de Bouray in 13th century and Louis de Rabondanges in 16th century, both owner of the Château of Mesnil-Voisin (rebuilt in 17th century).

+In 1845, a bronze statuette called the God of Bouray was dredged from the river Juine.